 In the infamous Spider-Man arc "One More Day", Mephisto makes a deal with Spider-Man to erase his and Mary Jane's marriage from the time-line in exchange for Aunt May's life.
 He doesn't even want Spider-Man's soul, since that would be a Heroic Sacrifice, nor does he have any sort of complex Evil Plan in the works—he just doesn't like the fact that Peter and Mary Jane are happy together.
 Mephisto was just as petty when he went after Silver Surfer back in the day.
 He didn't attack him because of some master plan or because Surfer had done something to him.
 He just couldn't stand the Surfer's nobility.
 For a hell lord, Mephisto is pretty petty.
 He also tricked a hapless bartender into agreeing to become his personal living immortal inkwell because the guy had the balls to ask for a tip.
 This after he spent the night talking about all of the various irons he has in the fire that lead to Fear Itself among other things.

 Eddie Brock, the firstVenom is another example.
-His reasons for wanting to kill Spider-Man vary by medium (usually involving losing his job), but they're ALL extremely petty.
+His reasons for wanting to kill Spider-Man vary by medium (usually involving losing his job), but they're ALL extremely petty, especially because most of the time, it's his own damn fault.
 The symbiote itself is also just as petty; it wants Peter dead because he rejected it once he found out it was alive and wanted to make their bond permanent.
 This basically puts the symbiote on the same level as a jilted ex-girlfriend.

 Red Skull has some pretty grand and horrifying ambitions, but he always takes the time to stop and be a total dick to his most loyal followers just for the hell of it.
 It all comes down to the fact that Red Skull hates everything in existence.
 If he can't cause widespread misery with plans that threaten the world and beyond, he'll happily settle for petty acts of cruelty, like eating food in front of starving children.